iNethi/inethi/configuring-services/README.md

 1. Navigate to `prometheus.inethilocal.net`.
 Navigate to the targets page to check if the endpoints are up, do this using the menu: status -> targets and check that the prometheus and traefik endpoint are up.
 2. Navigate to `grafana.inethilocal.net`.
-Use the default user and password to login which is `admin` and `admin`. change the password when promted.
+Use the default user and password to login which is `admin` and `admin`. change the password when promoted.
 3. Once you are at the homepage, navigate to the data source page and add a new source.
 Select prometheus as the source and the only thing to add in the subsequent steps is the prometheus server URL which is `http://inethi-prometheus:9090`